 Milley confirms he told China he would call ahead of US attack, claims Esper ordered calls based on intel

+Milley says there was 'significant' intelligence that China thought the US would attack

-Chairman of the Joint Chiefs of Staff Gen. Mark Milley confirmed that he told his Chinese counterpart that he would "call" to warn of any potential U.S. attacks on Beijing, maintaining he had that conversation at the direction of then-Defense Secretary Mark Esper after assessing intelligence suggesting heightened Chinese concerns about escalation between the two "great" powers.
+Chairman of the Joint Chiefs of Staff Gen. Mark Milley confirmed that he told his Chinese counterpart that he would likely call ahead of any potential U.S. attacks on Beijing, maintaining he had that conversation at the direction of then-Defense Secretary Mark Esper after assessing intelligence suggesting heightened Chinese concerns about escalation between the two "great" powers.

 Milley addressed allegations that he held "secret" calls with his Chinese counterpart, Gen. Li Zuocheng of the People's Liberation Army, in October 2020 and days after the Capitol riot in January 2021, which were included in "Peril," a book co-authored by Washington Post correspondents Bob Woodward and Robert Costa.